zhaonat/eigenwell/README.md

 The code in eigenwell implements everything using

 ## omega eigenproblem
+In this type of problem, there is no resolution of the wavevector k, we only solve for the eigenvalue $\omega$.
+For example, the modes of a waveguide.

+### Classic Dielectric Waveguide

 ## omega to k eigenproblem

+### 1D Bragg Mirror
+In this eigenproblem, we are looking modes perpendicular to the surface of the 1D Bragg Mirror

 ### insulator-metal-insulator example
 <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1"> add text